 Description

-The Department of Nuclear Medicine at the IRCCS in Candiolo is concerned with the diagnosis and treatment of oncological diseases using radiopharmaceuticals: substances that emit ionizing radiation and allow fundamental information about disease behavior to be obtained.
+The Department of Nuclear Medicine at the Candiolo Cancer Institute focuses on the diagnosis and treatment of oncological diseases using radiopharmaceuticals: substances that emit ionizing radiation and provide crucial functional information about disease activity.

-Radiopharmaceuticals can be administered intravenously or transarterially, depending on the examination or therapy to be performed.
-When necessary, patients are admitted on a day hospital basis in dedicated, shielded rooms in full compliance with radiation protection regulations.
+Radiopharmaceuticals are administered either intravenously or transarterially, depending on the specific examination or therapy.
+When necessary, patients are admitted on a day hospital basis in dedicated, shielded rooms, in full compliance with radiation protection regulations.

 Activities